Cookies Notice

 Concept

-Anatomical or functional reductions that exist on the date of the worker's affiliation with the Social Security shall not prevent them being classed as permanently disabled, provided that he/she is a disabled person whose conditions have worsened after their affiliation causing, either independently or due to the occurrence of new injuries or diseases, a decrease or total impairment in the interested party's capacity to work at the time of their affiliation.
+A worker's anatomical or functional reductions that exist prior to his or her affiliation with the Social Security will not impede the classification of his or her situation as permanent disability, in the case of people with a disability whose conditions have worsened after their affiliation, causing by themselves or due to the occurrence of new lesions or pathologies a decrease or annulment of the working capacity they had at the time of their affiliation.

 Complementary Content